microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 If the Module supports this callback, DMF calls this callback after the Module is created.
 Depending on the Module's Open Flags, this callback may be called immediately after the Module is created, during EvtDevicePrepareHardware or during EvtDeviceD0Entry.
-It is also possible that this callback is called on demand by the Client if **DMF_MODULE_OPEN_OPTION_Generic** is set.

 The purpose of this callback is to allow the Module to register for an asynchronous notification that a resource needed by the Module's Open callback has appeared in the system.
-When the registered callback happens, the Module must call **DMF_ModuleNotificationOpen()** to tell DMF to call the Module's Open callback.
+When the registered callback happens, the Module must call **DMF_ModuleOpen()** to tell DMF to call the Module's Open callback.

 #### Parameters
   Parameter | Description
   ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------
-  **DMFMODULE DmfModule**  | The Module's DMF Module handle.
-Use this handle to retrieve the Module's Private Context and Config.
+  **DMFMODULE DmfModule**  | The Module's DMFMODULE.
+Use this handle to retrieve the Module's Context and Config.

 #### Returns